Code0Em/webdev-professional-page/README.md

 ## Usage

-Users navigate to the webpage via the URL ([Code Em - Web Developer](ADD LINK WHEN DEPLOYED).
+Users navigate to the webpage via the URL ([Code Em - Web Developer](https://code0em.github.io/webdev-professional-page/)).
 When on the webpage, (on resolutions of 376 or greater), users can navigate to different sections of the page via the hyperlinks in the navigation bar (top right of the page).

 To visit the projects showcased on the page, users can select the project’s image or header and will be navigated to said project’s external page.